What is a natural resource management plan?

 What are the adaptation pathways?

 In an attempt address climate change impacts and implement adaptive practices, we developed the idea of 'adaptation pathways' that integrate our Planning by Doing process to achieve NRM targets.
 These pathways propose concurrent and coordinated actions to reduce the effects of climate change and improve community and ecosystem resilience.
 Each overall adaptation pathway can be independent, or work together with other pathways.
-Each adaptation pathway has multiple steps and directions to work towards the overall target.
+Each adaptation pathway has multiple actions to work towards the overall target these actions are identified in the Look, Listen, Learn and Link framework that outline different ways we partner with the people of Cape York in working towards the NRM targets.

 How are they identified?